ryantd42/NY-Legislative-Git/2023/S1027B-2023/bill.md

  CHAPTER, AN EMPLOYEE SHALL NOT BE REQUIRED TO REQUEST  REINSTATEMENT  TO SUCH  EMPLOYEE'S FORMER POSITION OF EMPLOYMENT BEFORE FILING A COMPLAINT OF UNLAWFUL DISCRIMINATORY PRACTICE AS DESCRIBED IN THIS SECTION.
+  5. AS AN ALTERNATIVE TO FILING A COMPLAINT WITH THE  BOARD  AS  HEREIN PROVIDED,  AN EMPLOYEE MAY BRING AN ACTION AGAINST ANY COVERED EMPLOYER, AS DESCRIBED IN SECTION TWO HUNDRED TWO OF THIS  CHAPTER,  WHO  VIOLATES THE  PROVISIONS  OF  THIS SECTION OR SECTION TWO HUNDRED THREE-B OF THIS CHAPTER, BY OR ON BEHALF OF AN EMPLOYEE, AS  THAT  TERM  IS  DEFINED  IN SUBDIVISION  FIVE  OF  SECTION  TWO HUNDRED ONE OF THIS CHAPTER, WHO HAS CLAIMED OR ATTEMPTED TO CLAIM PAID FAMILY LEAVE  BENEFITS.
+A  PLAINTIFF WHO  PREVAILS  ON  A  CLAIM  ALLEGING  A VIOLATION OF THIS SECTION OR OF SECTION TWO HUNDRED THREE-B OF THIS CHAPTER WITH REGARDS TO PAID  FAMILY LEAVE  SHALL  BE ENTITLED TO COMPENSATORY, ACTUAL, AND PUNITIVE DAMAGES, INJUNCTIVE RELIEF, REASONABLE ATTORNEYS' FEES AND COSTS, AND OTHER  SUCH REMEDIES AS A COURT MAY DEEM APPROPRIATE.
+  6. AN  EMPLOYEE WITH A PENDING CLAIM BEFORE THE BOARD WHERE A FINDING HAS NOT YET BEEN ISSUED AS OF THE EFFECTIVE  DATE  OF  THIS  SUBDIVISION SHALL  BE PERMITTED TO WITHDRAW SUCH CLAIM AND FILE THE ACTION DESCRIBED IN SUBDIVISION FIVE OF THIS SECTION AGAINST A COVERED EMPLOYER.
   § 2.
-Section 203-a of the workers'  compensation  law  is  amended  by adding a new subdivision 3 to read as follows:
-  3. AN ACTION MAY BE BROUGHT AGAINST ANY COVERED EMPLOYER, AS DESCRIBED IN  SECTION TWO HUNDRED TWO OF THIS ARTICLE, WHO VIOLATES THE PROVISIONS OF SECTION ONE HUNDRED TWENTY OR TWO HUNDRED THREE-B OF THIS CHAPTER, BY OR ON BEHALF OF AN EMPLOYEE, AS THAT TERM IS DEFINED IN SUBDIVISION FIVE OF SECTION TWO HUNDRED ONE OF THIS ARTICLE, WHO HAS CLAIMED OR ATTEMPTED TO CLAIM PAID FAMILY LEAVE BENEFITS.
-A PLAINTIFF WHO PREVAILS ON A CLAIM ALLEGING A VIOLATION OF  SECTION  ONE  HUNDRED  TWENTY  OR  TWO  HUNDRED THREE-B OF THIS CHAPTER WITH REGARDS TO PAID FAMILY LEAVE SHALL BE ENTI- TLED  TO  COMPENSATORY, ACTUAL, AND PUNITIVE DAMAGES, INJUNCTIVE RELIEF, REASONABLE ATTORNEYS' FEES AND COSTS, AND OTHER SUCH REMEDIES AS A COURT MAY DEEM APPROPRIATE.
-  § 3.
 Section 203-b of the  workers'  compensation  law,  as  added  by section  4  of  part SS of chapter 54 of the laws of 2016, is amended to read as follows:
   § 203-b.
 Reinstatement following family leave.
 Any  eligible  employee